The Private Equity Review: China

 Other notable transactions

-Consolidations in the vying internet and technology industry in China has been soaring and hitting headlines since 2015.
-In February 2015, Didi Dache and Kuaidi Dache, two of China’s leading ride-hailing apps, announced their US$6 billion stock-for-stock merger which was closed weeks thereafter, creating Didi Kuaidi (later rebranded as Didi Chuxing), one of the world’s largest smartphone-based transport service providers.
-In August 2016, Didi Chuxing announced its acquisition of Uber China (Uber’s China business), which was valued at around US$8 billion.
-After the transaction, Didi Chuxing was estimated to be worth around US$35 billion.
-Uber obtained a 17.7 per cent stake in Didi Chuxing and became its largest shareholder, with other existing investors in Uber China, including Chinese search giant Baidu Inc, taking another 2.3 per cent stake in Didi Chuxing.
+Consolidations in the vying internet and technology industries in China have been soaring and hitting headlines for several consecutive years.
+In February 2015, Didi Dache and Kuaidi Dache, two of China's leading ride-hailing apps, announced their US$6 billion stock-for-stock merger, which was closed weeks thereafter, creating Didi Kuaidi (later rebranded as Didi Chuxing), one of the world's largest smartphone-based transport service providers.
+In August 2016, Didi Chuxing announced its acquisition of Uber China (Uber's China business), which was valued at around US$8 billion, and after the transaction, Didi Chuxing was estimated to be worth around US$35 billion.
+Uber obtained a 17.7 per cent stake in Didi Chuxing and became the largest shareholder of Didi Chuxing, with other existing investors in Uber China, including Chinese search giant Baidu Inc, taking another 2.3 per cent stake in Didi Chuxing.
 In April 2015, NYSE-listed 58.com purchased a 43.2 per cent fully diluted equity stake in Ganji.com for US$1.56 billion, initiating the long-term strategic combination of these two major online classified providers in China.
-In October 2015, two major online-to-offline (O2O) service providers in China, the group-buying service Meituan.com and restaurant review platform Dianping Holdings, announced a merger to create a US$15 billion giant player in China’s O2O market covering restaurant review, movie booking and group buying businesses.
-In late October 2015, China’s largest online tourism platform, Ctrip, announced the completion of a share exchange with Baidu, Inc through which it gained control of its rival Qunar.
-The transaction formed a dominant player in the online trip booking market in China valued at US$1.56 billion.
-In January 2016, Meilishuo.com, a Chinese fashion retailer backed by Tencent Holdings Ltd, announced its merger with its chief rival Mogujie.com to form the biggest fashion-focused e-commerce service provider in China with a valuation of nearly US$3 billion.
+In October 2015, two major online-to-offline (O2O) service providers in China, the group-buying service Meituan.com and restaurant review platform Dianping Holdings, announced a merger to create a US$15 billion giant player in China's O2O market covering restaurant review, film booking and group buying businesses.
+In late October 2015, China's largest online tourism platform, Ctrip, announced the completion of a share exchange with Baidu, Inc through which it gained control of its rival Qunar.
+The transaction formed a dominant player in the online trip booking market in China valued at US$15.6 billion.
+In January 2016, Meilishuo.com, a Chinese fashion retailer backed by Tencent Holdings Ltd announced its merger with its chief rival, Mogujie.com, to form the biggest fashion-focused e-commerce service provider in China with a valuation of nearly US$3 billion.
 In September 2017, the merger of two major online film-ticketing platforms was announced between Maoyan (majority-owned by Chinese television and film company Enlight Media) and Weying (backed by Tencent).
 Following the merger, the combined Maoyan-Weying entity will control 43 per cent of China's online ticketing market, according to Enlight Media's announcement.
 In April 2018, Ele.me, a leading online food order and local delivery services platform in China, announced the completion of its merger into Alibaba Group Holdings Limited (Alibaba), with a valuation of US$9.5 billion.
 Following the merger, Ele.me has become a part of the Alibaba ecosystem by complementing Alibaba's current local services platform, Koubei, and providing extended synergies to Alibaba's new retail business sector in the long run.
 In September 2019, Kaola.com, a leading cross-border e-commerce platform in China, announced the completion of its merger into Alibaba, with a valuation of US$2 billion.
 Kaola.com was one of the biggest competitors of Tmall.com (the core cross-border e-commerce platform of Alibaba) in the field of cross-border e-commerce business in China.
 Upon the merger, Kaola.com retains its trade name and independent operations, while the management team of Tmall.com took charge of the corporate governance of Kaola.com.
 On 14 April 2020, Jumei International Holding Ltd (Jumei), a leading fashion and lifestyle solutions provider in China, announced the completion of its merger with Jumei Investment Holding Ltd, a unit of Super ROI Global Holding Ltd, with a valuation of US$126.51 million.
 Following the merger, Jumei will have greater flexibility to focus on long-term business goals, including pursuing strategic truncations and acquisitions, without the constraint of the public markets emphasis on quarterly earnings.
 On 28 September 2020, SINA Corporation (SINA), a leading online media company serving China and the global Chinese communities, announced that it has entered into a merger agreement, pursuant to which New Wave MMXV Ltd agreed to acquire the remaining 87.878 per cent interest in SINA for a total US$2.59 billion in a leveraged buyout transaction, via an unsolicited management buyout offer.
 The merger is currently expected to close during the first quarter of 2021.
 On 17 August 2020, Yintech Investment Holdings Limited (Yintech), a leading provider of investment and trading services for individual investors in China, announced that it has entered into a merger agreement, implying an equity value of Yintech of approximately US$540.2 million.
 On 19 November 2020, Yintech announced the completion of its merger with Yinke Merger Co Ltd.

-Another noteworthy theme from 2013 to 2016 was private equity investors’ participation in the mixed ownership reform of China’s SOEs, where Chinese SOEs introduce private investors as minority shareholders.
-The highlight of this theme was the US$2.4 billion acquisition in 2014 of a 21 per cent equity interest in China Huarong Asset Management Co, Ltd, one of the largest asset management companies in China, which became listed on the Hong Kong Stock Exchange in 2015, by a consortium of investors including China Life Insurance (Group) Company, Warburg Pincus, CITIC Securities International Company Limited, Khazanah Nasional Berhad, China International Capital Corporation Limited, China National Cereals, Oils and Foodstuffs Corporation (COFCO), Fosun International Ltd and Goldman Sachs.
-Warburg Pincus was reported to have bought the largest portion of the 21 per cent stake for close to US$700 million.
+Another noteworthy trend in recent years has been private equity investors' participation in the mixed ownership reform of China's SOEs, where Chinese SOEs introduce private investors as minority shareholders.
+The highlight of this trend was the US$2.4 billion acquisition in 2014 of a 21 per cent equity interest in China Huarong Asset Management Co, Ltd, one of the largest asset management companies in China that was listed on the Hong Kong Stock Exchange in 2015 by a consortium of investors including China Life Insurance (Group) Company, Warburg Pincus, CITIC Securities International Company Limited, Khazanah Nasional Berhad, China International Capital Corporation Limited, China National Cereals, Oils and Foodstuffs Corporation, Fosun International Ltd and Goldman Sachs.
+Warburg Pincus was reported to have bought the largest portion of a 21 per cent stake for close to US$700 million.
 In August 2017, Wealth Capital, a Beijing-based private equity firm, set up a 5 billion yuan investment fund in Beijing targeting SOEs undergoing mixed ownership reform, in which the state-backed China Structural Reform Fund (a 350 billion yuan SOE restructuring fund backed by investors including China Chengtong Holdings Group, China Merchants Group and China Mobile) has invested and Wealth Capital acts as the fund manager, which is just one of many similar SOE reform-targeted funds that are being set up by state-owned capital and private equity funds across China.

-Another emerging theme in these offshore financing structures is that borrowers are seeking to access liquidity from the US debt markets in respect of what are essentially acquisitions of Chinese-based businesses – including as a means for a take-out for bridge financing originated out of Asia.
+Another emerging trend in these offshore financing structures is that borrowers are seeking to access liquidity from the offshore debt markets in respect of what are essentially acquisitions of Chinese-based businesses – including as a means to take out bridge financing originating outside Asia.

 iii Key terms of recent control transactions